bslockhart/Brians-Team-Profile-Generator/README.md

 * Repository contains a high-quality README with description and a link to walkthrough video.

 ### Submission
-* Date Submitted: September 28, 2022
+* Date Submitted: October 04, 2022
-* Walk Through Video demonstrating the functionality of application: https://drive.google.com/file/d/1mRhxAGBrY1EJvSb9mhCyJZrhyBE2mM3i/view
+* A walkthrough video demonstrating the functionality of the application and passing tests:
-* Sample README.md file for project repository generated using application: https://github.com/bslockhart/Brians-README-Generator/blob/main/Sample%20README/Sample_README.md
+* A sample HTML file generated using your application:
-* The URL of the GitHub repository that contains your code: https://github.com/bslockhart/Brians-README-Generator
+* The URL of the GitHub repository.
+Give the repository a unique name and include a README describing the project: